1Birdo/Gostress-Enhanced/README.md

-> No File! | Still developing, just wait IG, idk what to tell ya
+> No Files! | Still developing, just wait IG, idk what to tell ya

 > the Proxy is optional

+> I've provided a certificate and private key for convenience.
+However, I highly recommend generating your own — for best practices.
+You can easily do this using tools like Let's Encrypt, Certbot, or OpenSSL.
+Many hosting or DNS providers also offer their own certificate solutions as an alternative.

 ![image](https://github.com/user-attachments/assets/ca2355e7-3d10-4e97-9061-880657b931e9)